Almighty-Tycoons/Swap-Numbers/pedagogy/README.md

 <u> <b>Description: </b> Simulator will show code of swapping of two numbers. </u>
 <br>
- Simulator will take input and then it will show the whole code to the user, when the user clicks on next button the code will run one by one and at the same time the output box will show how these codes actually works.
+ Simulator will take input and then it will show the whole code to the user, when the user clicks on <b>Next</b> button the lines of code will execute one by one and at the same time the <b>Memory</b> box will show how these lines of code actually works.

 <br/>
 <div align="right">